muzige2000/django-counter-cache-field/README.rst

 Creating a new counter requires three simple steps:

-1. Add a `CounterField` field to the parent model.
+1. Add a `CounterCacheField` field to the parent model.
 2. Add the `CounterMixin` mixin to the child model.
 3. Use `connect_counter` to connect the child model with the new counter.